hyprwm/hyprpaper/README.md

 preload = /path/to/next_image.png
 # .. more preloads

-#set the default wallpaper(s) seen on inital workspace(s) --depending on the number of monitors used
+#set the default wallpaper(s) seen on initial workspace(s) --depending on the number of monitors used
 wallpaper = monitor1,/path/to/image.png
 #if more than one monitor in use, can load a 2nd image
 wallpaper = monitor2,/path/to/next_image.png